Canonical graph decompositions via coverings

 We have shown that our \gd\ $(D, (C_\phi)_{\phi \in \cD})$ is honest and has finite connected parts.
-In our proof that the sets~$S_v$ are finite we saw that each vertex of~$C$ lies in~$C_\phi$ for only finitely many~$\phi \in \cD$: that $(D, (C_\phi)_{\phi \in \cD})$ is point-finite.
+In our proof that the sets~$S_v$ are finite we saw that each vertex of~$C$ lies in~$C_\phi$ for only finitely many~$\phi \in \cD$: that $(D, (C_\phi)_{\phi \in \cD})$ has finite spread.
 By \cref{lem:GraphDecDisplayingEnds}, therefore, the directions of~$C$ and of~$D = \cayley{\cD}{S}$ are in bijective correspondence, and hence so are their ends~\cite{Ends}*{Theorem 2.2}.
 The ends of~$\cD$, by definition, are those of~$D$. \COMMENT{}

 Finally, since $C$ covers the finite graph~$G$ it has finitely bounded degrees.
 The parts~$C_\phi = B_C(\phi(\hat{x}_0), |G|)$ thus have finitely bounded size.
 If the group~$\cD$ is accessible then so is its Cayley graph~$D$~\cite{ThomassenWoess}, and hence by \cref{lem:AccessibleDecomp} so is~$C$. \end{proof}